felixfrtz/jekeo-extra-widgets/README.md

 ## Getting Started

-Because I think there are some important widgets missing, I will be adding some here which I am using for my install.
+Because I think there are some widgets missing, I will be adding some here which I am using for my install.

 ### Installing

-This repo is a child theme of Jekeo.
-You can clone this repo and put it in your wp-content/themes folder and activate it.
+You can put the folders from /widgets/ in your /widgets/ folder in your theme.
+Ideally, a child theme should be used.

 ## Contributing